dgauch/docker-xpertivy-server/README.md

 Start the Xpert.Ivy server container then with a command similar to this (please use the correct path to the license file):

-	docker run -d -p 8081:8081 --link xpertivy-server-db:db -v /directory/with/lic:/opt/lic --name xpertivy-server dgauch/xpertivy-server
+	docker run -d -p 8081:8081 --link xpertivy-server-db:db -v /directory/with/lic:/data --name xpertivy-server dgauch/xpertivy-server

 After startup, the server is then available under the same links as above.
+Consider folder sharing as explained in https://github.com/boot2docker/boot2docker#folder-sharing when you're using boot2docker.

 Have fun!